burritoaddict/spi-lockdown/README.md

-# SPI Lockdown Kernel Module
+# x86 SPI Lockdown Kernel Module

-This kernel module exposes the FLOCKDN on x86 systems bit via sysctl.
+This kernel module exposes the FLOCKDN bit on x86 systems via sysctl.

 Enabling FLOCKDN prevents SPI protected memory ranges from being modified, and is recommended to prevent unwanted firmware modifications.